Piper interruptum: Description

+The black fruit are, in botanical terms, berries around 4 mm long and 5 mm wide.
+They contain a single brown seed.

 Phenology

 In Australia, flowering occurs from January to February, and fruits ripen from June to August.

+Phytochemistry

+The compounds crotepoxide, eupomatene and pipercallosine have been extracted from the stems of this plant.

 Taxonomy

 This species was first described by the Czech-German botanist Philipp Maximilian Opiz in 1828, his description was published in volume 1 of Carl Borivoj Presl's book Reliquiae Haenkeanae, seu, Descriptiones et icones plantarum.

 Etymology

 The species epithet is from the Latin interruptus, meaning "broken apart" or "interrupted".
 Opiz wrote in his description spadicibus cylindricus laxis, interruptis − "spadix cylindrical, lax, interrupted" − but it is unclear what he meant by the term.